 At dusk, I liked to ascend to the widow’s walk and watch the stars; they were so much clearer here than in the smog-choked city.
 One night, a week before that fateful day, I witnessed a band of locals loading a large sack into a skiff.
 I promptly turned father’s spyglass upon the furtive group who indeed believed themselves unseen.
 As they rowed out to sea, I could not help but notice how the bag seemed to writhe.
 The three would return, lit by the light of a lone lantern, with one carrying the now empty sack over their shoulder.
 I would ultimately observe this covert exercise repeated an additional four times throughout the Summer.
 During each instance, something stirred beneath the burlap.

-My life would change one dismal night in the Summer of 1867; an event that I recollect with irreproachable clarity, despite it having occurred nigh seven decades ago.
+My life would change one dismal night in the Summer of 1867, an event that I recollect with impeccable clarity, despite having occurred nigh seven decades ago.
 Sleep had come easy that night thanks to the sedating patter of rain against the windows.
-The rain presaged a powerful tempest and I was later roused from bed by a blast of thunder that shook the very foundation of our manor.
-Unable to return to sleep, I simply listened to the storm and began to notice something strange, an inexplicable sound that had no place in nature’s cacophony.
+The rain presaged a mighty storm, and I was later roused from bed by a blast of thunder that shook the very foundation of our manor.
+Unable to return to sleep, I listened to the storm and began to notice something strange, an inexplicable sound that had no place in nature’s cacophony.
 I focused my attention on the quiet interludes between each roaring cannonade.
 Therein I encountered harmony – a song, beautiful and inhuman, that came from outside.